Load Balancers

 - In the Load Balancer section, configure:

-- LB Image - Select the base OS image for load balancer instances (must have
+- LB Image -- Select the base OS image for load balancers (must have purpose set to

 Screenshot: Admin panel > Hypervisor Groups > Edit > Load Balancer section showing the LB Enabled toggle and LB Image dropdown

 Load balancer images must be created with the load_balancer purpose.
-When selecting an image in the hypervisor group configuration, only images marked with this purpose will appear in the dropdown.
-You can set the purpose when creating or editing an image under Media > Images.
+Only images marked with this purpose will appear in the dropdown.
+Set the purpose when creating or editing an image under Media → Images.

 Creating LB Plans